Skip to Main Content

-Home > Pay your Rent
+Pay your Rent

-You can manage your rent online by going to our My Cloch tenant portal.
-There you'll be able to make a payment, set up a direct debit or a standing order.
-Alternatively, If you prefer, you can contact our offices where a member of our team will be able to assist you.
+Contactless paymentYou can manage your rent online by going to our My Cloch Tenant Portal.
+There you'll be able to make a payment and set up a direct debit or standing order.
+Alternatively, if you prefer you can contact our office where a member of our team will be able to assist.

 • By using your swipe card at any Post Office